pdee/pdee/README.md

 * Testing

-  File ‘run-travis-ci.sh’ runs tests in batch-mode locally and remote.
+  File `run-travis-ci.sh' runs tests in batch-mode locally and remote.
   If the shell-variable WERKSTATT is set to 0, local run is assumed.
   The script does
   WERKSTATT=${WERKSTATT:=1}